-^{}Required for students who want to bridge into the ADN-RN program from other health programs.
-Examples include Paramedic to RN, and LPN to RN.
-After completion of the NUR 209 course, 15 non-traditional hours of credit will be awarded and placed on the student's transcript.
-Total credits awarded after completion of the course will be 25 credits.
-LPNs completing the ACS Standardized Concept Based Curriculum can return for RN completion within one year-, but they must meet the current admission criteria to the Program.
+\\This course is required for students who want to bridge into the ADN-RN program from other health programs.
+Examples include Paramedic to RN, LPN to RN, Veteran LPN/Paramedic to RN, and others as determined by the College.
+After completion of the NUR 209 course, twelve non-traditional hours of credit will be awarded and placed on the student's transcript.
+Total credits awarded after completion of the course will be twenty-five credits.
+LPNs completing the ACCS Standardized Concept Based Curriculum can return for RN completion within two years, but they must meet the current admission criteria to the program.

-^{}Students may choose from art, art history, foreign language, literature, music, music history, philosophy, ethics, religion, theater, and dance.
+\\\Students may choose from art, art history, foreign language, literature, music, music history, philosophy, ethics, religion, theater, and dance.

-Tuition, Fees, & Expenses:
+Tuition, Fees, and Expenses